 - Limit consumption of salty foods and foods processed with salt (sodium)

 - Aim to meet nutritional needs through diet alone

 If you need further help in planning out your diet, you should consult with a nutritionist immediately who will then help you chalk out a diet plan suited to your needs after knowing your medical history.
-The Mfine app gives you access to the city’s best nutritionists and dietitians for an online consultation, the minute you need to.
+The mfine app gives you access to the city’s best nutritionists, dietitians and oncologists for an online consultation, the minute you need to.